Screening for Choice Sets

 The language of our model is deliberately abstract and contains many layers to encompass various screening problems related to feasible choice sets.
 We start by discussing a few examples to illustrate how our general model relates to different applications.
 These applications are also stated in general terms.
 We will provide more detailed examples and characterize their solutions after the main result.

-\paragraph{Manage Persuasion} This problem concerns how a receiver with commitment power can discipline the strategic persuasion of a sender as in \citet{BGL25}.
-There are a state space $\Theta$ and an action space $A$.
+\paragraph{Managing Persuasion} This problem concerns how a receiver with commitment power can discipline the strategic persuasion of a sender as in \citet{BGL25}.
+There is a state space $\Theta$ and an action space $A$.
 Both the sender's utility function $u(a,\theta)$ and the receiver's utility function $v(a,\theta)$ are publicly known.
 The receiver shares a common prior $G$ about the state $\theta$ with the sender.